Sailor dies following crash at JEB Fort Story; suspect in custody

 VIRGINIA BEACH, Va.
-(WAVY) – Police are investigating a fatal crash at Gate 8 onboard Joint Expeditionary Base Fort Story Saturday evening.
+(WAVY) – Police are investigating a fatal crash at Gate 8 on Joint Expeditionary Base Fort Story Saturday evening.

-Police say at approximately 7:35 p.m. a civilian male entered the outbound driving at a high rate of speed.
+Police say around 7:35 p.m. a civilian male entered the outbound lane driving at a high rate of speed.

 The male crashed into a base security vehicle resulting in injuries to the suspect and the Master-at-Arms.